Our Address

 Food and Cuisine

 Bhutan's culture along with mountainous climate have a significant impact on the country's food and cuisine.
 Food items such as red rice, cheese, and chilies are some of the major ingredients that define the soul of Bhutanese cuisine.
-In Bhutan, chilies also known as ema are frequently utilized as a main vegetable, which gives the meal its renowned hot flavours.
+In Bhutan, chilies also known as ema are frequently utilized as a main vegetable, which gives the meal its renowned bold flavours.
 Datshi is a regional cheese made from cow's or yak's milk that helps to balance the spiciness levels of chilies.
 This combo creates one of the most popular dishes of the nation, Ema Datshi, also considered as the national dish of Bhutan.
 The majority of foods are straightforward but nourishing, meant to provide the body warmth and vitality.

-Ema Datshi:
+Ema Datshi

-Phasha Paa
+Phaksha Paa

 Jasha Maru